jon-batscha/s3_triggered_ingestion/FUTURE_UPDATES.md

 # Future Updates

-- add improved logging in python, save logs natively to AWS
+- adding improved logging in python, to be saved natively in AWS

-- when launching EC2, give it a name
+- Launched EC2's will be named

-- convert to cloudformation
+- Converting package into a CloudFormation